< back

 People with a biometric residence card

-If you have a biometric residence card (BRC) and you have been granted status under the EU Settlement Scheme, then you should already have an eVisa and would not need to take any action.
+If you have a biometric residence card (BRC) and you have been granted status under the EU Settlement Scheme, then you should already have an eVisa and should not need to take any action.
 There should be details of how to access and use your digital status in the grant letter or email from UKVI.
 For now, you should continue to carry your BRC with you when you travel internationally.

 People with a different physical document

-If you have another physical document that can prove indefinite leave to enter or indefinite leave to remain such as a vignette or passport stamp, have lost your document or your passport containing your status endorsement or it has expired, you should first make a ‘no time limit’ (NTL) application.
+If you have another physical document that can prove indefinite leave to enter or indefinite leave to remain such as a vignette or passport stamp, have lost your document or your passport containing your status endorsement or it has expired, you should first make a ‘no time limit’ (NTL) application at www.gov.uk/eVisa.
 Following a successful application you will be able to transition to a digital immigration status through a UKVI account.

 How do I apply for an eVisa?